devnull-cz/c-prog-lang/modules/explicit-type-conversion.md

 printf("%d\n", *p);	// dereferencing (void *), will error out when compiled
 ```

-:wrench: Verify that a staticly allocated 2D array is stored in one piece of
+:wrench: Verify that a staticaly allocated 2D array is stored in one piece of
 memory, row by row.

 Hint: you need to recast a 2D array to a 1D array, then print it as a